-Requirement Verification Container can not be opened when off (and the circuit is unpowered).
+On / Off Switch Requirement On / Off Switch Verification Container can not be opened when off (and the circuit is unpowered).
 Turn switch to off position and make sure that the container cannot be opened.
 Once turned on, user can unlock box assuming blood alcohol content is at the correct level.
-Once the device is built, test turning on and confirming that the device can be unlocked (this is a full integration test but depends on pressing the on button resultings in the microcontroller booting up, etc.)
+Once the device is built, test turning on and confirming that the device can be unlocked without needing to execute code.